-Key principles of effective workforce shaping and commissioning - applied to workforce planning and productivity
+Key assumptions to effective workforce planning, shaping and commissioning - applied to productivity

-Effective workforce shaping and commissioning ensures that your market has enough of the right staff, with the right skills and knowledge, to meet the needs of people who need care and support.
-Getting this right can help to increase productivity.
+Effective workforce planning, shaping and commissioning ensures that your market has enough of the right staff, with the right skills and knowledge, to meet the wishes, aspirations and needs of the people you support.

-There is a set of key principles of effective workforce shaping and commissioning and workforce planning that outlines some of the best ways to do it well, and we can apply the principles to workforce productivity.
+There is a set of key assumptions of effective workforce planning, shaping and commissioning that outlines some of the best ways to do it well, and we can apply the principles to workforce productivity.

-Effective workforce shaping and commissioning and workforce planning to increase productivity requires:
+Effective workforce planning, shaping and commissioning to increase productivity requires:

-- Strong, effective and shared leadership, at all levels, with a focus on continuous improvement, quality and outcomes. - Commitment, support, participation and collaboration from everyone involved in the process, including leaders at all levels, the workforce, people who need care and support, families, carers, communities, adult social care providers, commissioners and other professionals. - Effective communication and information sharing with everyone involved, internally and externally, throughout the whole process - this is crucial to building open and honest working relationships. - Shared responsibility and accountability for performance and achievement of goals. - Positive appreciation for the contribution that each party makes to the delivery of person-centred care and support.
+- Strong, effective and shared leadership, at all levels, with a focus on continuous improvement, quality and outcomes. - Commitment, support, participation and collaboration from everyone involved in the process, including leaders at all levels, the workforce, people supported, families, carers, communities, adult social care providers, commissioners and other professionals. - Effective communication and information sharing with everyone involved, internally and externally, throughout the whole process - this is crucial to building open and honest working relationships. - Shared responsibility and accountability for performance and achievement of goals. - Positive appreciation for the contribution that each party makes to the delivery of person-centred care and support.